MicrosoftDocs/cpp-docs/docs/ide/cmake-tools-for-visual-cpp.md

    ![CMake Build Only menu item](media/cmake-build-only.png)

 To limit builds and debug sessions to a subset of the projects in the workspace, create a new configuration with a unique name in the CMakeSettings.json file and apply it to those projects only.
-When that configuration is selected, IntelliSense, building and debugging will be enabled only for those specified projects.
+When that configuration is selected, IntelliSense, building, and debugging will be enabled only for those specified projects.

 ## Troubleshooting CMake cache errors
 If you need more information about the state of the CMake cache to diagnose a problem, open the CMake main menu or the CMakeLists.txt context menu in **Solution Explorer** to run one of these commands:
 - **View Cache** opens the CMakeCache.txt file from the build root folder in the editor.
 (Any edits you make here to CMakeCache.txt are wiped out if you clean the cache.
-To make changes that persist after the cache is cleaned, see Configuring CMake below.)
+To make changes that persist after the cache is cleaned, see [CMake settings and custom configurations](#cmake_settings) earlier in this article.)
 - **Open Cache Folder** opens an Explorer window to the build root folder.
 - **Clean Cache** deletes the build root folder so that the next CMake configure step starts from a clean cache.
 - **Generate Cache** forces the generate step to run even if Visual Studio considers the environment up-to-date.